Kathleen and Robert Unrath Excellence in Visionary Teaching Award

 1. Submission Requirements Form

-4. Personal statement from the nominee regarding his/her philosophy of teaching including summarization of how they engage in innovative and effective teaching practices with strong creative and visual connections to the discipline(s) taught (limit to 2 pages, double spaced).
+4. Personal statement (limited to 2 double-spaced pages) from the nominee regarding his/her philosophy of teaching including summarization of how they engage in innovative and effective teaching practices with strong creative and visual connections to the discipline(s) taught

 5. A representative list of courses taught (including syllabi) and students advised by nominee (limited to the past five years)